tomcourt/enguino/README.md

 Otherwise the sensors numeric value will be shown.
 The default page is tachometer on the top and fuel gauges on the bottom.
 Avoid having more than one unlabelled page as the numbers may be ambiguous.

 ## Stratux
 The Stratux is configured to route network traffic between the wired ethernet to the Enguino and the wifi connecting to a tablet.
-Note - these instructions are for Stratux v0.8r2, newer versions may require modification.

 * Boot the Stratux.
-For first boot, wait 3 minutes, for rebooting wait 30 seconds.
+For first boot after installing a fresh micro-SD card wait 3 minutes, for rebooting wait 30 seconds.
 * Either connect a monitor and keyboard to the Rapberry Pi and login with un: `pi`, pw: `raspberry` then skip ahead in these instructions to sudo nano...
 * Or connect to the Stratux wifi network (this will need to be repeated when rebooting)
 * On the Mac, start terminal.
 On a Windows PC, run PuTTY.